If there’s one symbol that’s synonymous with the Kingdom of Smiles, it’s the elephant.

-The elephant has also played an important role in Thailand’s history, beginning hundreds of years ago with the Buddhist and Hindu communities who believed that elephants played a significant spiritual role in culture and community.
+The elephant has also played an important role in Thailand’s history, beginning hundreds of years ago with the Buddhist and Hindu communities who believed that elephants were culturally and spiritually significant.

-While this may seem like an incredible experience and an opportunity to get close to these majestic creatures, elephant riding is deeply problematic. you may be surprised to know that the industry is inherently cruel and continually puts the health and lives of elephants at risk.
+While this may seem like an incredible experience and an opportunity to get close to these majestic creatures, elephant riding is deeply problematic.
+You may be surprised to learn that the industry is inherently cruel and continually puts the health and lives of elephants at risk.

 In this post, I take a look at the 10 key reasons why you should not ride elephants and partake in the tourist industry in this way.

-I have included two videos, the first of which contains quite disturbing, but must be seen, footage.
+I have included two videos, the first of which contains disturbing footage.

-The second is a documentary that also contains footage that you may find disturbing, but at the same time is a very insightful watch.
+The second is a documentary that also contains footage that you may find disturbing, but at the same time is an insightful watch.

-At the end of the post I offer some tips on what you can do to help and how you can book an ethical elephant experience.
+At the end of the post I offer tips on what you can do to help, and how you can book an ethical elephant experience instead.

 10 Reasons You Should Never Ride Elephants In Thailand